Teacher training for Special Educational Needs and Disabilities

 Your QTS/iQTS award from the DfE is not specific to SEND, so you will be required to complete your second school placement in a mainstream setting.

-Postgraduate teacher apprenticeship plus PGCE SEND
+Postgraduate Teacher Apprenticeship: PGCE SEND

-PGCE with QTS: SEND (Employed)
+PGCE with QTS: SEND (Tuition-fee Funded)

 PGCE with iQTS: SEND